 Dear Money Adventurer,

-No matter what your money story looks like, we all encounter unexpected money curveballs in this life and money journey.
-Today’s Money Mocha I’ve just brewed up for you is all about how to deal with those money curveballs when they come flying your way.
+No matter what your money story looks like, we all encounter unexpected money curveballs in life.
+Today’s Money Mocha I’ve just brewed up fresh for you is all about how to deal with these money curveballs.
+Let’s dive in…

-So when life throws a money curveball at you, do you have a plan in place?
+When life throws an unexpected, challenging financial situation at you, do you currently have a plan in place to deal with it?

 Do you have the resources you need to manage the personal and emotional challenges alongside the practical steps of navigating a difficult money situation?